When spending One Week In in Barcelona, you need to get a good coffee, right?!

 The Orval Barcelona is located near Arc de Triumf and Park de la Ciutadella, a 10 minutes walk from the upper part of El Born.

 5. Café Cometa – Brunch & fresh Juice

 Address: Carrer del Parlament, 20, 08015 Barcelona

 Café Cometa is located in the district of Sant Antoni, becoming more and more popular among locals.
 In Sant Antoni many new restaurants opened since 2014.

 It is a beautiful place, but also really popular and therefore crowded.

-5. Bicioci Bike Café
+6. Bicioci Bike Café